Athma18/ANGULAR-TODO-LIST/README.md

 ///////////////////
 TEMPLATE DRIVEN FORMS
 -------------------------------------

+import formmodule
-using angular directives ngModel
+using angular directives ngModel template referece variable

 1. create input firlds -textbox in form tag
 2. directives are used to bind data to form fields
     #anyvariable ="ngForm"
     (ngSubmit)="onSubmit(form)"
+    ngsubmit is trigerred when form is submitted and form itself is given as an argument.

 3. form fields are bound to the form using ngModel directive
       #name="name" [(ngModel)]=user.name